 Use different types of information in IT risk assessments

-Sometimes, it may be best to use a mixed approach to IT risk assessments, combining elements of both quantitative and qualitative analysis.
+Often, it may be best to use a mixed approach to IT risk assessments, combining elements of both quantitative and qualitative analysis.

 You can use the quantitative data to assess the value of assets and loss expectancy, but also involve people in your business to gain their expert insight.
 This may take time and effort, but it can also result in a greater understanding of the risks and better data than each method would provide alone.